ecashin/go-getting/web/shareform/README.rst

     versions of the form effectively become snapshots if they're retained indefinitely.

-* Flakey networking tolerance --- Especially with mobile, the network could come and go.
+* Tolerance for flakey networking --- Especially with mobile, the network could come and go.
 The client needs to be able to re-establish a WebSocket connection after losing connectivity.